SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

     ![testingsrv2](images/Exercise2_0_testingsrv2.jpg)

-1. To test the ui application navigate to the wishlist application in the SAP Cloud Platform cockpit and launch the URL, you will see a new tab which shows Backend Product information, you may not see any ratings yet as this will be done in the next exercises
+1. To test the ui application, navigate to the wishlist application in the SAP Cloud Platform cockpit and launch the URL.
+You will see a new tab showing the Backend Product information.
+However, you will probably not see any ratings yet as this functionality will be added in the next exercise

     ![testing](images/Exercise2_0_testingui.JPG)